keu/docs/software_versioned_docs/version-0.30/install-gcp-standard.md

       secretKey: "connection"
 ```

->> **Note:** If there are `/` or other escape characters in your username or password, you may need to [URL encode](https://www.urlencoder.org/) those characters.

 These are the minimum values you need to configure for installing Astronomer.
-For information on additional configuration, read [What's Next](install-azure-standard.md#whats-next).
+For information on additional configuration, read [What's Next](install-gcp-standard.md#whats-next).

 :::info